sergio11/tvnexa_androidtv/README.md

   <img width="700px" src="doc/picture_30.png" />
 </p>

-### Channel detail
+### Channel Detail

-Here you can find detailed information about the channel you have selected.
-From a general description to the option to bookmark it as a favorite and watch the streaming in fullscreen, everything is at your fingertips! 📺🔍
+Once you find the channel you like, click on it to see more details! 📺 You can view its description, bookmark it as a favorite 🌟, and watch the stream in fullscreen for the ultimate viewing experience 🔍.

-Explore the options to learn more about the channel and its features.
-If you like what you see, you can bookmark the channel for easy access in the future. 🌟

-Once you're ready to enjoy the content, simply click on the play button to watch the streaming in fullscreen. ▶️🔍

 <p align="center">
   <img width="700px" src="doc/picture_28.png" />